 - Membership can only be used by the named member.
 Proof of identity may be requested to redeem benefits.

 - Roundhouse Membership is an individual membership, and cannot be shared between two or more people, or across a company / organisation (the Roundhouse offers a Corporate Membership for this

 - In order to deliver the benefits of your membership, the Roundhouse will use members’ personal details to contact them via email and post.
 In addition, as part of the benefits of our contract with members, the Roundhouse will send members details of forthcoming events at the Roundhouse, and information about competitions and other opportunities to take advantage of Roundhouse benefits which are exclusive to the membership.
 Members will be able to unsubscribe from email communications but if they do so, the Roundhouse may not be able to supply the members concerned with all of the benefits of membership.
 If this occurs no refund will be available.

-- • The Roundhouse reserves the right to revoke memberships without a refund from supporters who are using their membership for commercial gain.
-This includes, but is not limited to, selling tickets for prices above face value; buying tickets during priority booking on behalf of someone else; lending any membership benefits including a membership card, selling anything won via a Roundhouse membership competition.
+- The Roundhouse reserves the right to revoke memberships without a refund from supporters who are using their membership for commercial gain.
+This includes, but is not limited to, selling tickets for prices above face value; buying tickets during priority booking on behalf of someone else; lending any membership benefit, selling anything won via a Roundhouse membership competition.

-- Members are entitled, upon presentation of a valid membership card, to the benefits as listed on the relevant membership pages of the Roundhouse website.
+- Members are entitled, to the benefits as listed on the relevant membership pages of the Roundhouse website.
 Print materials are not an ongoing record of current membership benefits.

 - The Roundhouse reserves the right to change membership benefits during a member’s year of membership.
 We will notify members of changes ahead of renewals.